You are here

 - Generalizable knowledge is information expressed in theories, principles, and statements of relationships that can be widely applied (e.g, by publishing findings or presenting findings at a professional meeting).

 - Studies for internal management purposes (e.g., program evaluation, quality assurance, or quality improvement) are not research because the intent is not to provide generalizable knowledge but to apply findings only to the program or activity.

 2. Does the research involve human subjects?

-Human subjects research is a project that involves a living individual about whom the investigator obtains data through interaction/intervention with the individual, or obtains identifiable private information? ~ Federal definition 45 CFR 46.102, f
+Human subjects research is a project that involves a living individual about whom the investigator (whether student or professional) (i) obtains information or biospecimens through interaction/intervention with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) obtains, uses studies, analyzes, or generates identifiable private information or indentifable biospecimens. ~ Federal definition 45 CFR 46.102(e)(1)

 3. Is the university engaged in the conduct of the research?

 The university is "engaged" when the research is conducted by U-M faculty, staff, trainee, or other agent acting in connection to their university responsibilities.
 See OHRP's Guidance on Engagement of Institutions for more information and examples.

 - Direct awards from federal sponsors that meet criteria #1 and #2 are always reviewed by a U-M IRB, whether or not the university is engaged in the research.

 - If you answer "no" to any of these questions, you may have other obligations than IRB review.
 See the U-M HRPP Operations Manual Part 4, Section V for more information about regulated/non-regulated research.